freelawproject/free.law/content/what-is-a-pacer-page.md

 </div>
 <div class="clearfix"></div>

 This was a bit of a surprise, and I must confess that this is where the story goes cold.
 But we can learn a few things from these interactions.
-First, it's important to note that it took three answers before the AO could give me a vaguely correct answer to my basic question about their pricing.
+First, it's important to note that it took three answers before the AO could give me a vaguely correct answer to my basic question about pricing.
 The first two answers were flat wrong.

 Second, the AO has no interest in being fully transparent about how their pricing works.
 Yes, we now know that 4,320 bytes is a "page," but we still don't know: Bytes of *what*?
 What *is* an "original extraction file"?
+(This [isn't][goog] some kind of technical term.)

-Third, we know that if you ask about this kind of thing persistently enough, you'll be routed to an attorney for an official response.
-At the time when I was researching this, I was shocked to hear from an attorney in response to a help desk question.
-Since then, it's come to make more sense.
+Third, we know that if you ask about this kind of thing persistently enough, you'll be routed to an attorney.
+At the time when I was researching this, I was shocked to hear from an attorney in response to a help desk question, but since then, it's come to make more sense.
 It turns out that towards the end of last year, there was a class action lawsuit filed against the AO alleging erroneous pricing for---you guessed it---generating dockets.[^1] While I won't opine on the merits of that case (and indeed I'm not a lawyer), it is possible that the AO had wind of that case and wanted to make sure they didn't make any legal missteps while emailing with me.
 The timeline isn't perfect---my inquiries were in November, and the case was filed in December---but if it wasn't related, it sure was prescient.

 Going forward, we believe that the AO should consider a few changes: